Scripture Reference: John 5:1-15

 A big wall with many gates surrounded the city of Jerusalem.
 The reason that the gate by which Jesus entered was called the “sheep gate” was because it was the gate where sheep were washed for sacrifice at the temple.

 If you are using the New International Version of the bible you might notice that verse four is left out.
-This verse is believed to have been inserted by a later copyist to explain the text.
+This verse is believed to have been inserted by a later copyist to explain the belief about the healing powers of the water.

 There are a few pools around Jerusalem even today.
 The Pool of Bethesda is believed to be one that was discovered deep below the level of present day Jerusalem.
 It has five “porches”.